lfuelling/shutdownd/README.md

 6. Start the service: `systemctl daemon-reload && systemctl enable --now shutdownd`

 - Make sure the port the server listens on is accessible by the client that triggers the shutdown!
-- Make sure that only the service user can read/write the config file to prevent credential leakage!
+- Make sure that only the service user can read/write the config path (`/etc/shutdownd`) to prevent credential/cert leakage!
+- You should use TLS because HTTP Basic Auth is plain text without it!

 ### Configuration